jasonhof/academic-site/content/authors/admin/_index.md

 - Visitors
 ---

-Researching creative solutions for increasing access to healthcare at the intersection of computer science and human health.
+Researching creative solutions for increasing access to healthcare at the intersection of computer science and biology.

 Advised by Dr. Shwetak Patel in the Ubiquitous Computing Lab in the Paul G. Allen School of Computer Science and Engineering.

+Passionate about youth education and empowerment.
+Please reach out if you share these interests!